 -- Rob Hard

-Your event planner is not going to assume you know everything there is about event planning, so feel free to ask anything that comes to mind about the process, the event, and their work ethics.
+Your event planner is not going to assume people know everything there is about event planning, so feel free to ask anything that comes to mind about the process, the event, and their work ethics.

 Some event planners like to be in contact with their clients every day, while others work best with weekly check-ins so they can focus on searching for the perfect venue or working with the caterer on the best menu items.
 Asking how often you can expect to be in communication with your event planner – and what method of communication is best – will help you understand what to expect.

-Contact Anticipation Events today to see how we can make your event special.
+Before making a decision, contact Anticipation Events today to see how we can make your event special.